Aesthetics and Photography

 People don't watch enough.
 They think.
-It's not the same
+It's not the same thing.

 While visiting a street art show last year I was amazed at how many of the exhibiting photographers had merely copied the styles of famous photographers.
 I surmise they had done so in order to give a unique "quality" to their work and, perhaps, to allow them to stand out among the many other photographers who exhibit at art fairs.
 Among them I found several "Ansel Adams," several "David Muench," and at least one "Jerry Uelsmann."
 The show being held in the Southwest there was a large number of landscape photographs on display.
 But if the subject had been portraiture, wildlife, travel photography or other mainstay photographic subject I believe I would have found a similar attitude in regards to other famous photographers.
 I do understand that this approach is legitimate from a legal perspective.
 After all these artists all create original works of art and do not sell copies of images created by the originator of the style they emulate.
 However, it is difficult (if not impossible) for me to remember these artists for anything but a pale copy of the masters they copy.

 At this point you may be wondering what is personal style.
 The above story is an introduction to a very important statement in regards to personal style, a statement that, for the purpose of this article, I will be using as a working definition for developing a personal style:

 Developing a personal style is not copying someone else's style

 Developing a personal style is finding who you are

 and making your work be the extension of your personality.